 Originating in 1927 and specializing in expensive, illustrated limited edition books, the Cresset Press began publishing more broadly in the mid-1930s as the demand for expensive limited editions waned.

 The Cresset Library series was initially a series of new short fiction by contemporary authors published in at least 6 titles in 1935-1936.

-After WW2, in 1947, the series was revived, focused on a sometimes quirky list of much more historical classics.
+After WW2, in 1946, the series was revived, focused on a sometimes quirky list of much more historical classics.
 According to one source, the Cresset Library “was a uniquely imaginative series of punctiliously edited reprints” (“Obituary: Mr. Dennis Cohen – Publisher and connoisseur,” The Times, 26 February 1970).
-In 1949 an agreement with the Chanticleer Press in New York saw the series published and sold in the U.S. As with many other post-war series, the Cresset Library fades in the 1950s, although books under its imprint appear occasionally (in different formats) through the 1960s.
+In 1949 an agreement with the Chanticleer Press in New York saw the series published and sold in the U.S. As with many other post-war series, the Cresset Library fades in the 1950s, with the last title published in 1961.
+Reprints appear through the 1960s.
 A paperback series published by the Cresset Press in the 1980s also carries the name.

 James Laver‘s The Laburnum Tree (dated 1935) is one of six titles issued in 1935 and 1936 as the first round of the Cresset Library.
 As the series prospectus on the front jacket flap notes, the series is a convenient pocket size (if you have large pockets) and good for travelers and week-end visitors “who don’t have the time to read a full-length novel.”
 The short stories in these six titles are newly published, so the series, at this point, is not reprints and the titles are true first editions.